JosieHong/3dmolms-tutorial/docs/source/usage/msms_prediction.rst

-MS/MS Prediction
+Tandem mass spectra prediction
 ==============

-This guide explains how to use 3DMolMS for MS/MS prediction.
+This guide explains how to use 3DMolMS for tandem mass spectra (MS/MS) prediction.

 Setup
 -----

 Please set up the environment as shown in the :doc:`../sourcecode` page.

-Input Preparation
+Input preparation
 ----------------

 Step 1: Prepare the test set.
 The following formats are supported: csv, mgf, or `customed pkl <https://github.com/JosieHong/3DMolMS/blob/main/molmspack/data_utils/all2pkl.py>`_.